Fair, transparent, self-determined compensation –

 New Pay

-Salaries are a key lever in the overall structure of any organization.
-At TheDive, we've spent the past few months developing a new process aimed at making our salaries even more transparent, fair, and self-determined — and helping us evolve into a more regenerative organization.
+Salaries are a key lever in the overall system of any organization.
+Over the past few months, we at TheDive have developed a new process designed to make our salaries more transparent, fairer, and more self-determined—and to make our organization more regenerative.

 Regenerative Economy

-The question of appropriate compensation in purpose-driven companies is a timeless one.
-Many mission-oriented organizations wrestle with issues like: What constitutes a fair salary?
-How much should — and can — one earn while working for the common good?
-How do salaries in purpose-driven companies compare to the market?
+The question of fair compensation in purpose-driven organizations is an evergreen.
+Many mission-led teams grapple with questions like: What does a fair salary look like?
+How much should—and can—you earn when working in service of the common good?
+How do salaries in purpose-driven companies compare to the broader market?

-Since there’s no one-size-fits-all solution to these questions, we developed our own salary process back in 2019.
-We’ve now fundamentally reworked it to make ourselves more resilient and regenerative — and we’d like to share the results with you here.
+Because there’s no one-size-fits-all answer, we developed our own salary framework back in 2019.
+We’ve since fundamentally iterated on that process to make our organization more resilient and regenerative.
+Here, we’d like to share the result with you.

 The core idea is this:

 A salary process can never be “objectively” fair.
-The goal of our process is to minimize the sum of subjectively perceived unfairness.
+The goal of the process is to minimize the sum of all subjectively perceived injustices.

-Every salaried Diver is encouraged to submit a salary proposal they believe reflects the value of their contribution.
+Every full-time Diver* can (and should) submit a salary proposal that they consider appropriate for their own contribution.

 Transparent

-To foster openness and encourage dialogue, all salaries at TheDive — including proposed changes — are visible to all full-time Divers.
+To foster openness and facilitate peer-to-peer exchange, all salaries at TheDive are visible to every full-time Diver* within the organization.
+This includes the submitted salary proposals.

 Fair

-It’s clear that some roles come with more responsibility than others — and salaries should reflect that.
-However, to ensure fairness, the gap between the lowest and highest salary must not exceed a factor of 5.
+It’s clear: some roles in a company come with more responsibility, others with less—and salaries should reflect that.
+At the same time, no one should feel disadvantaged, which is why the gap between the lowest and highest salary may not exceed a factor of 5

-• The individual perspective (Why should I earn more?
-What contributions justify my request?)
+• Individual perspective: Why should I earn more?
+What contributions am I making that justify my salary request?

 Lean

-If you’ve read our article on New Finance, it won’t come as a surprise that we’ve also said goodbye to the concept of a fixed salary budget.
-We believe this principle doesn’t align with the needs of a life-centric organization.
-Salary budgets restrict flexibility and responsiveness, and they tend to overlook contributions that can’t easily be monetized — but are essential for the (co-)evolution of the organization.
+Anyone who has read our article New Finance on the previous pages won’t be surprised that, as part of the new process, we’ve also moved away from the concept of a salary budget.
+We believe this principle is incompatible with the requirements of a life-centric organization.
+On one hand, its rigidity limits our flexibility and responsiveness; on the other, budget-driven management tends to overlook contributions that aren’t directly monetizable but are crucial for the (co-)evolution of the organization.

-Thanks to newly developed salary criteria, we can now make these value streams visible, comparable, and integrated into decision-making.
-Here’s a sample of the question set designed to help Divers explore their contributions and define their salary request:
+Through newly developed salary criteria, we can now make these streams of contribution visible, compare them, and incorporate them into the decision-making process.
+Here’s an excerpt from the questionnaire designed to help Diver* reflect on their performance and, in turn, their salary request:

 Responsibility & Contribution

-• What responsibilities do I hold within my home circle and at TheDive as a whole?
+• What responsibilities do I hold within my home circle and at TheDive overall?

 • How would I describe my contribution to the development of my home circle?

-• How — and to what extent — do I contribute to the overall evolution of TheDive?
+• How—and to what extent—do I contribute to the overall development of TheDive?

-• What specific expertise and experience does my role (or do my roles) require?
+• What specific expertise and experience does my role (or roles) require?

-• How much expertise do I currently bring to the table?
+• How much expertise do I already bring to the table?

-• In which areas would I like or need to grow further?
+• In which areas would I like/need to continue learning?

 Performance & Achievements

-• How well am I fulfilling my roles and responsibilities?
+• How well do I fulfill my roles and cover my responsibilities?

-• What milestones or key objectives have I achieved in recent months?
+• Which milestones or interim goals have I achieved in recent months?

-• What projects have I implemented?
-What’s going well, and what’s (still) a challenge?
+• Which projects have I completed?
+What is going well, and what is (still) not going so well?

-• If you're part of a BIZ circle: How much billable work have I contributed, and how do I assess that?
+• If you hold a role in a BIZ circle: How much billable work have I delivered, and how do I assess it?

 TheDive Culture

-• To what extent do I take ownership of my own tensions?
+• To what extent do I take responsibility for my own tensions?

-• How independently and proactively do I shape my work within my roles (role autonomy)?
+• How autonomously and proactively do I work in my roles (role autonomy)?

 • How does my behavior contribute to transparent and trust-based collaboration?

-• How well do I keep an eye on my own personal balance?
+• How well do I maintain awareness of my own balance?

 Market Perspective

-• Which organizations can TheDive be compared to, and what would comparable roles be paid elsewhere?
+• Which organizations can TheDive be compared to, and what would a salary for comparable roles be in another organization?

-• What could I earn for similar work in another organization?
+• What could I earn in other organizations for comparable work?

-• What personal circumstances and goals inform or justify my salary request?
+• Which personal circumstances and goals shape or justify my salary request?

-• Are there aspects of my situation that may require solidarity from the community?
+• Are there aspects that call for solidarity within the community?

 Step 0

-This initial step is about reflecting on and articulating one’s own tensions.
-It ends with the decision of whether or not to submit a salary proposal.
+This step is meant to examine and articulate your own tensions.
+It concludes with the decision of whether or not to submit a salary proposal.

 Step 1

-The goal here is to write and submit a proposal.
-A proposal is considered officially submitted once the document is placed in the designated folder and the People Circle has been informed.
+The goal of this step is to write and submit a proposal.
+It is considered submitted once the document is in the correct location and the People Circle has been informed.

 Step 2

-The two designated feedback givers now have two weeks to provide written feedback.
-After that, the Circle Economist joins the process.
-Building on the qualitative input, they offer economic feedback on the proposal.
-This step is complete once all feedback forms are fully filled out and stored in the salary process folder.
+The feedback providers now have two weeks to give written feedback.
+Afterwards, the Circle Economist is involved.
+Based on the substantive feedback, they provide economic feedback on the salary proposal.
+This step is complete when all feedback forms have been fully submitted in the salary process folder..

 Step 3

-Now it’s back to the person who submitted the proposal.
-With access to all feedback via the process folder, they have three options: keep the proposal as is, withdraw it, or revise it.
+Here, the proposer takes the lead again.
+They have access to all feedback via the salary process folder and have three options: leave the proposal as is, withdraw it, or adjust it.

 Step 4

-The final decision is made collaboratively by the proposal initiator, the Circle Economist, and the Compensation Strategist through an objection integration process.
-If there are no objections, this step — and thus the entire process — is complete.
-If objections are raised, they are addressed using the consent-based integration method.
+At this stage, the proposer, the Circle Economist, and the Compensation Strategist decide on the new salary through objection integration.
+If there are no objections, this step—and thus the entire process—is complete.
+If objections exist, they are addressed through the consent process.

 New Leadership